Jazib-Khan/Jazib-Khan/README.md

 #### About Me

-Strong passion in programming and software development.
-I've achieved a bachelor's degree in Computing and have immersed myself in software development.
+Highly motivated Full Stack Developer.
+I have a degree in Computer Science and have immersed myself in building robust, scalable applications.

-I have experience as a backend developer working with MVC frameworks following OOP practises as well as frontend mobile app and web development.

 </center>